Welcome to SEDA Equine

 Sessions often include

-Learning to observe and understand how horses think as herd animals.
-Observing group dynamics etc, can often echo our own social experiences - giving us better understanding of our own social group and behaviours, gives us more confidence in our own social situations.
+Learning to observe and understand how horses think as herd animals - Observing group dynamics which can often echo our own social experiences - giving us better understanding of our own social grouping and social behaviours, which gives us more understanding and more choices.

 Learning how to groom, feed and carry out some fundamentals in caring for the horses - Might help us to look after our own needs better, and also to the needs of others.
 Developing our capacity to take responsibility and make informed decisions.